wger-project/docs/docs/development/mobile_app.rst

 1) Update flutter version

-If we use a new version, update the version in
+If we use a new version, update the version in ``.github/actions/flutter-common/action.yml``

-* this file
-* Github Actions in ``build-release.yml`` in ``.github/workflows``
-* If needed, update the F-droid build recipe in https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/de.wger.flutter.yml

 2) Dry-run release before uploading

 We use `fastlane <https://fastlane.tools/>`_ to automate the release process.
-To test the that the update works, you can make a dry-run
+To test the that the update works, you can make a dry-run (needs the different publishing keys available)

 * Increase build nr in pubspec.yaml (revert after the dry-run was successful):
   ``flutter pub run cider bump build``
 * ``flutter build appbundle --release``
 * ``bundle install``
 * ``bundle update fastlane``
-* ``bundle exec fastlane android test_configuration`` (needs the different publishing keys available)
+* ``bundle exec fastlane android test_configuration``

 It might be necessary to repeat these steps if upload_to_play_store returns any errors such as a missing title or similar.